robinsloan/perfect-edition/README.md

 **Make it work in Firefox.** Currently, this template does not work at all in Firefox; currently, I have no idea why.
 I haven't started researching this yet, but/and I'd welcome any pointers from Firefox aficionados.

 **Make it work for other languages.** My development of this template has been, so far, painfully parochial, limited to the English-language text of my own novella.
 I want to engineer support for (and provide demo documents in) first non-English left-to-right scripts, and eventually right-to-left scripts, too.
-I am a little bit afraid of what this will reveal about the brittleness of the code.
+I am deeply afraid of the things this will reveal about the brittleness of the code 😬

 **Rationalize the CSS.** The current styling isn't completely horrible, but it has the clear signature of hasty accretion over time.
 I'd like to go back and organize the CSS using some clear principles so it's easier to read and understand.